Navigation Menu+

 Samuel O. Masters died in De Smet in 1893.
 After his death, the farm was taken over by his son, Jesse.
 The Harvey Dunn painting titled “Masters Homestead” is of the house of Sam Masters, after his son Jesse had taken over the farm (Jesse is the man in a hat and light-colored suspenders standing to the right of the horse).
 A photo of the farm that appeared in a Kingsbury County newspaper is shown below; you can purchase a print of Dunn’s painting at Ingalls Homestead in De Smet.
 Margaret Masters made her home in De Smet or with various of her children after her husband’s death.
 She died in De Smet in 1915 at age eighty-seven.
 Both are buried in the De Smet Cemetery.

 In 1880, he boarded his wife with Charles and Caroline Ingalls while working near De Smet; the Masterses’ son Arthur (the first of nine children) was born at the Ingalls home in May 1880.
+The birth was mentioned in the Yankton (D.T.)
+Daily Press & Dakotaian on June 2, 1880: The first native born citizen of De Smet is a son of Mr. and Mrs. George E. Masters, who arrived Sunday, May 23d.
 The Masterses continued to live with the Ingalls family after George went to work as a railroad brakeman, and the family spent the Hard Winter of 1880-1881 with the Ingallses.
 Laura Ingalls Wilder didn’t include the Masters family in The Long Winter, feeling that their presence would complicate the fictional story.

-George Masters filed on a homestead near De Smet, and he and his family lived there until 1886.
+George Masters filed on a tree claim in 1879 (he later relinquished it) and a homestead near De Smet on July 21, 1880, and he and his family lived there the required months each year until final proof in 1886.
 He worked for Empire Lumber Company in De Smet for almost a dozen years, then moved to Spencer (McCook County) to manage the lumber yard for the John W. Tuttle Lumber Company.
 Maggie Masters died in Spencer in 1904.
 Following a brief illness, George Masters died there in 1913.
 Both are buried in Lakeside Protestant Cemetery in Spencer.

 Augusta Elgetha Masters (shown at left circa 1885) was born in Steuben County, New York in 1859.
 Trained as a teacher, Elgetha (Laura Ingalls Wilder called her Gussie) taught near Walnut Grove and in De Smet.
 In April 1883, she moved to De Smet and was hired to teach the intermediate classes in District 2.
 In 1888, she married Carter Sherwood, editor of the De Smet Leader.
 The couple had three children: Vincent, Reginald, and Aubrey.
 Like his father, Aubrey Sherwood was a long-time editor of the De Smet newspaper; he was also founder of the Laura Ingalls Wilder Memorial Society in De Smet.
 The Sherwoods lived a block west of Charles and Caroline Ingalls on Third Street.
 Elgetha Sherwood died in 1927, Carter Sherwood in 1929.